lasp/adamant_example/src/assembly/linux/main/README.md

 0000168827.862054941 - Counter_Instance.Sending_Value (0x00000091) : (Value = 3)
 ...
 ```
-## Commanding and Telemetry with OpenC3 [COSMOS](https://github.com/OpenC3/cosmos)
+## Commanding and Telemetry with [COSMOS](https://github.com/OpenC3/cosmos)

  ![`Commanding and Telemetry with OpenC3 COSMOS`](img/cosmos.png "Commanding and Telemetry with OpenC3 COSMOS")

-To best interact with the Linux assembly, we need to use a ground system interface, such as OpenC3 COSMOS.
+To best interact with the Linux assembly, we need to use a ground system interface, such as OpenC3 [COSMOS](https://github.com/OpenC3/cosmos).
 To install COSMOS, navigate to an appropriate directory on your host machine and clone the COSMOS example project repository:

 ```
 $ git clone https://github.com/openc3/cosmos-project.git